 “Credit card rates are the highest since 1995, mortgage rates are the highest since 2008, and auto loan rates are the highest since 2012.
 With more rate hikes still to come, it will be a further strain on the budgets of households with variable rate debt such as home equity lines of credit and credit cards,” said Greg McBride, chief financial analyst at Bankrate.com.
 “On a positive note, savers are seeing high-yield savings accounts and certificates of deposit at levels last seen in 2009.”

-Here are a few ways to situate your money so that you can benefit from rising rates and protect yourself from their costs.
+Here are a few ways to situate your money so that you can benefit from rising rates, and protect yourself from their downside.

 Credit cards: Minimize the bite